etruel/wpematico/readme.txt

 == Changelog ==

-= 2.6.21 Sep 27, 2023 =
+= 2.6.21 Oct 17, 2023 =
+* Improves compatibilities for titles with Professional and Facebook Fetcher addons.
 * Fixes few issues on Addons page and actions.
-* Fixes deprecated notices on Welcome, About pages.
+* Fixes deprecated notices on Welcome and About pages.

 = 2.6.20.2 Jul 21, 2023 =
 * Bump to WP 6.3